etais-ee/etais-web/using/self_service.md

 "Invite user" form requires target user email address, initial project and role selection.
 Submit form by clicking on "Invite user" button.

 ![Invite creation form](../images/org-team-invite-form.png)

-## Adding a public SSH key to a profile
-Please follow the steps described in [Puhuri documentation in section "Adding SSH key to MyAccessID profile"](https://puhuri.neic.no/user_guides/myaccessid-ssh-key/).
-Puhuri is ETAIS self-serfvice portal technical platform.

 ## Project workspace
 Project workspace provides tools and information required for day-to-day work and oversight over the managed IT infrastructure.
 Access is done via workspace selector in the top section of user interface.